There are people you meet who make quite an impression. For us, we can’t help but recall a man named Roy.

 Yes, it was uncomfortable.
 Yes, it was unnerving.
 And yes, it was unforgettable.
 The experience made three friends do some soul searching in the days that followed.

-Deep down inside, we discovered a calling to reach out to other “Roys” in an intentional, purposeful way to reflect God’s heart for the poor and needy.
+Deep down inside, we discovered a calling to reach out to other “Roys” in an intentional, purposeful way to reflect God’s heart for the poor and needy with the goal of seeing people experience lasting life change.

 A few months later, we formed a 501(c)(3) non-profit to serve the hungry, the homeless, the hurting and those who need healing.

-Since 2003, we have served more than 145,000 meals, mostly in Tulsa, Denver and Dallas.
-We also have done initial work in eight other cities in the south & west.
+Since 2003, we have served more than 215,000 meals, mostly in Tulsa, Denver, Dallas and Houston.
+We also have done initial work in 12 other cities in the south & west.